 - If the hedge fund manager has put all the eggs in one basket, then the performance of the FMCG sector will be directly proportional to the performance of the Fund.

-- On the contrary, if the funds have been diversified in multiple sectors like FMCG, Steel, Pharmaceuticals, Banking etc, then dip in the performance of one sector can be neutralized by the performance of another sector.
+- On the contrary, if the funds have been diversified in multiple sectors like FMCG, Steel, Pharmaceuticals, Banking, etc., then a dip in the performance of one sector can be neutralized by the understanding of another industry.

 - This will largely depend on the macroeconomic conditions of the region where the investments are being made and its future potential.

 #4 – Performance Issues